safesoftware/fmepedia-spatialdashboard/README.md

 A web application that shows a live feed on Google Maps using FME Server.

-Example demo will be listed here.
+Example demo on FME Cloud will be listed here.